WHY HIKE IN CAPE TOWN SOUTH AFRICA?

 Our Cape Town guided hikes take place in the expansive Table Mountain Nature Reserve which manages the natural treasures from Cape Point as it juts dramatically into the Atlantic ocean in the South right up to the heights of Table Mountain.
 The views are exquisite & the biodiversity unmatched.

 The Cape Floristic Region is a World Heritage Site not only for the incredible natural beauty & extensive history but because of the 1000’s of indigenous plants many of which are endemic to the park.
-Proteas & fynbos create a unique floral landscape found nowhere else while the ocean adds a vibrant energy to this special landscape.
+Protea & fynbos create a unique floral landscape found nowhere else while the ocean adds a vibrant energy to this special landscape.

 CAPE TOWN HIKING VACATIONS - OUR FAVOURITE OPTIONS